andreizhirnov/data-conscious-marginal-effects/Stata-examples.md

 ### Plotting marginal effects

-Replace the values of the covariates (except the constitutive terms) with their means and compute the marginal effects.
 Replace `seniorit`, `spendgap_lag`, `spendgap`, and `distpart_lag` with their means, and `qualchal`, `qualchal_lag`, and `Retirement` with their modes, and make sure that the vote type variables single out the modal type of the vote (in this case, this means `Amend=1` and all other dummy variables representing this type set to zero).
 We then collapse the dataset and push it to Mata.

     foreach x of varlist qualchal qualchal_lag Retirement {
     qui sum `x'